ianmihura/truco/readme.md

     - Individual cards

 ### TODO UI:
-- choose your hand similar to poker GTO (see .odt)
+- hot reload
 - choose mCards and kCards out of a 4x10 matrix then also choose an envido
 - Separate between arg & uru
-- Make it easier for user to choose their hand
+- choose your hand similar to poker GTO (see .odt)
     - table of best 2 cards (ar)14x14 or (uy)14x19
     - sub-choose third (worst) card
-    - sub-sub-choose envido
+    - sub-choose envido (optional)
 - 2-3 click choose muestra
 - How many players?

 ### TODO backend